useignition/LazarusJailed/README.md

 # LazarusJailed
-LazarusJailed uses the voucher_swap exploit to block revokes using the method by Jakeashacks.
+LazarusJailed uses the voucher_swap exploit to block revokes using the method by Jakeashacks & Pwn20wnd.